TonyGermaneri/canvas-datagrid/README.md

         {col1: 'row 2 column 1', col2: 'row 2 column 2', col3: 'row 2 column 3'}
     ]

+Data values can be any primitive type.
+However if a cell value is another data array, a child grid will be rendered into the cell.
+This child grid is different than a tree view grid and uses the `childGridAttributes` attribute for properties and styling.

 schema
 ------
 Schema is optional.
 Schema is an array of column objects.